 Karen E. Kerr

-Karen has invested across a broad array of companies in life science, information technology, communications and semiconductors, including such companies as Amberwave Systems, Silverstorm Technologies (fka InfiniCon Systems), Teach.com (Intellinex/E&Y), Ensemble, Illumina (NASDAQ: ILMN) and Diversa (NASDAQ: DVSA).
+Karen has invested across a broad array of companies in life science, information technology, communications and semiconductors, including such companies as Amberwave Systems, Silverstorm Technologies (NASDAQ: QLGC), Teach.com (Intellinex/E&Y), Ensemble Technologies, Illumina (NASDAQ: ILMN) and Diversa (NASDAQ: VRNM).

-Karen is a director of the National Association of Seed and Venture Funds and a member of the National Science Foundation SBIR/STTR Advisory Committee, the Florida Technological Research and Development Authority Advisory Board, the Physical Sciences Division Visiting Committee at the University of Chicago, and the Office of Technology Commercialization's Industrial Advisory Board at Rutgers University.
-Karen previously served as a Trustee of Bryn Mawr College, director of the Chicago Public Education Fund, and senior advisor to Akoya Capital in Chicago.
-She is also a member of the Charter Class of Kauffman Fellows.
-In 2000, Karen was selected by Crain's Chicago Business as one of the 40 under 40 leading business professionals in Chicago.
+Karen is a director of the Center for Venture Education, a member of the National Science Foundation SBIR/STTR Advisory Committee, and the National Institute of Standards and Technology Visiting Committee on Advance Technology.
+She serves on the Physical Sciences Division Visiting Committee at the University of Chicago and the Office of Technology Commercialization's Industrial Advisory Board at Rutgers University.
+Karen previously served as a director of the National Association of Seed and Venture Funds, a trustee of Bryn Mawr College, director of the Chicago Public Education Fund, a member of the Florida Technological Research and Development Authority Advisory Board, and as a senior advisor to Akoya Capital in Chicago.
+Karen was named by C Suite Quarterly as one of LA's Top Innovators in 2012.
+She was selected in 2004 to the C200 leading business women.
+In 2000 she was selected by Crain's Chicago Business as one of the 40 under 40 leading business professionals in Chicago.

-Karen earned a PhD. in Physical Chemistry from The University of Chicago and an A.B. in Chemistry from Bryn Mawr College.
+Karen earned a PhD in Physical Chemistry from the University of Chicago and an AB in Chemistry from Bryn Mawr College.
+She is a member of the Charter Class of Kauffman Fellows.